PSYCHOLOGY

 ABNORMAL PSYCHOLOGY (core)

-• Evaluate one’s own behavior and, if necessary, comprehend the possibilities of altering the causal factors
+• Evaluate one’s own behaviour and, if necessary, comprehend the possibilities of altering the causal factors.

-• Extend a helping hand to those who may need some assistance in maneuvering their lives
+• Extend a helping hand to those who may need some assistance in manoeuvring their lives

 SOCIAL PSYCHOLOGY (Elective)

-• Recognize the diversity in society and the discipline’s concerns and contributions to cultural, ethnic, gender, intra-personal and inter-personal relationships, and health issues
+• Recognise the diversity in society and the discipline’s concerns and contributions to cultural, ethnic, gender, intrapersonal and interpersonal relationships, and health issues.

 INDUSTRIAL AND ORGANISATIONAL PSYCHOLOGY (Elective)

-• Critically view the processes of adaption to corporate change, downsizing, and advanced global competition
+• Critically view the processes of adaptation to corporate change, downsizing, and advanced global competition.

 • Equip oneself and assist others in a total program of good mental health, which includes alleviation of psychological pain, stress and feelings of hopelessness